 - EMF/EMI-The levels of EMF/EMI outside the construction site would be below levels considered harmful to humans. - Hazardous materials and wastes-Construction could require use and transport of hazardous materials near Mills High School.
-Mitigation to limit the use of hazardous substances or mixtures within 0.25 mile of a school is discussed in Section 3.10.7, Mitigation Measures, of the Draft EIR/EIS and would minimize the risks of accidental spills or releases near schools. - Safety and security-The potential for exposure of children to construction-related safety hazards would be minimized through project features that would restrict access to construction areas and require implementation of a CTP and associated traffic control plan.
+Mitigation to limit the use of hazardous substances or mixtures within 0.25 mile of a school is discussed in Section 3.10.7, Mitigation Measures, and will minimize the risks of accidental spills or releases near schools.
+These mitigation measures will apply equally to the RSP Design Variant and the Millbrae Station Design. - Safety and security-The potential for exposure of children to construction-related safety hazards will be minimized through project features that would restrict access to construction areas and require a CTP and associated traffic control plan.